spraakbanken/sb-api-doc/guidelines.md

 ## Examples

-For inspiration, see some of the already available specifications for Språkbanken’s tools:
+For inspiration, see some of the already available specifications for Språkbanken’s tools in the example folder.
-* *TODO: Korp's OAS file, Korp's documentation page*
-* *TODO: Sparv's OAS file, Sparv's documentation page*

 ## Template